 - 1. To what extent does authority always have to be legitimate?
 Discuss with reference to the works of at least one political theorist. - 2.
 Why has the concept of sovereignty proved such a powerful political idea? - 3.
 Why do the meanings of ideas like freedom, equality, and justice matter? - 4.
 'Marxism and fascism are irrelevant to twenty-first century political life.'
 Discuss. - 5.
 Does democracy confer a unique right to legitimate authority, and if so, why? - 6.
 Is representative democracy necessary for economic prosperity? - 7.
-Is political disagreement inevitable? - 8.
-Should the state be neutral between conceptions of the good?
+Are political parties beneficial to politics? - 8.
+Is political disagreement inevitable?